 Despite Fenton’s history of dishonesty, the PR firm’s leadership proudly told the New York Times in 2o14 that they’re the publicists for “the good guys.”
 The Times offered no push back, naturally, but these so-called good guys are political activists and corporations that lie to consumers and smear academics who challenge their propaganda.

 Beginning in 2011, for example, Fenton partnered with Stoneyfield Organics to launch the “Just Label It” campaign, an effort to drum up support for state ballot initiatives that would have forced food producers to label trasngenic food.
 As with the Alar campaign, the effort to label transgenic food is based on bad science that has been rejected by every credible expert.
 Despite Fenton’s best PR efforts, the “Just Label It” campaign was a massive failure.
-None of the organic industry’s food labeling initiatives passed, largely because of counter-efforts organized by pro-science groups.
+Most of the organic industry’s food labeling initiatives failed, largely because of counter-efforts organized by pro-science groups.

 A Conspiracy to Counter a Conspiracy